Insurance Act 2015: Application

-The Act applies to all new insurance contracts entered into or renewed from 12 August 2016, and also to amendments to insurance made from that date.
+The act applies to all new insurance contracts entered into or renewed from 12 August 2016, and also to amendments to insurance made from that date.

 Late payment of insurance claims

-Initially, the Insurance Act 2015 was to have contained provisions relating to damages for the late payment of insurance claims.
+Initially, the act was to have contained provisions relating to damages for the late payment of insurance claims.
 However, these provisions were deemed to be too controversial to pass through the expedited parliamentary procedure for Law Commission bills.
 They were later reinserted in Part 5 of the Enterprise Bill, which was introduced into Parliament on 16 September 2015 and passed into law on 4 May 2016.
 Clause 13A of the 2015 Act now states that:

 "It is an implied term of every contract of insurance that if the insured makes a claim under the contract, the insurer must pay any sums due in respect of the claim within a reasonable time.
 A reasonable time includes a reasonable time to investigate and assess the claim".